How Amazon Buy with Prime Impacts the DTC Customer Experience

 How Buy with Prime Interrupts Your Customer Experience

 So, the answer must be simple, right?
-Just sign up for Buy with Prime and see your sales skyrocket.
+Just sign up for Buy with Prime and drive more sales.

 If only it were that easy.

-To Amazon, Buy with Prime is about much more than extending its fulfillment network, Amazon FBA, to DTC sellers.
+To Amazon, Buy with Prime is about much more than extending its fulfillment operations, Amazon FBA, to DTC Sellers.
 In fact, they care much more about their ability to get your browsing and purchasing data and use it to their advantage.
-With BWP, a seller has to use Amazon Pay for transactions.
+With BWP, a Seller has to use Amazon Pay for transactions.
 That means that Amazon will get all of your customer data, and not to mention they’ll bank tons of transaction fees.

 While Amazon is laughing its way to the bank, it will be interrupting your customer experience at every step of the journey.